 Pitch, Yaw and Vertical offset are affected by the players vertical velocity.

-On landing, impulses are fed through the previously established recoil and movement impulse systems based on our vertical velocity when we landed.
+On landing, impulses are fed through the previously established recoil and movement impulse systems based on our vertical velocity on impact.

 The camera system also adds a slight recoil impulse upon landing.
 These systems together really add weight when controlling our character.